Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

-Case 1. \ Assume that in the FES there is at least one pair of particles separated by a sequence of $k-1$ or more empty sites.
-We apply an $O/I$ sequence with the aim of obtaining a different FES.
-During the application of the inward hops, the particles to the right and left of the separation of $k-1$ holes cannot interact with each other by $k$-locality.
-Hence, the particles on each side of the $k-1$ empty sites form in their own right independent FESs, and so by our inductive hypothesis, the sequence of outward hops can only map them back to their initial positions.
-Hence, the original FES is re-obtained.\\
+Case 1. \ Assume that in the FES there is at least one pair of particles separated by a sequence of $k-1$ or more empty sites:

+We apply an $O-I$ sequence with the aim of obtaining a different FES.
+During the application of the inward hops, the particles to the right and left of the separation of $k-1$ holes cannot interact with each other since the range-$k$ gates can only act on particles separated by $k-2$ sites or fewer.
+Hence, the particles on each side of the $k-1$ empty sites form in their own right independent FESs, and so by our inductive hypothesis, the subsequent sequence of outward hops can only map the particles to the left and right of the $k-1$ holes back to their initial positions.
+Hence, the original FES is re-obtained.
 Case 2. \ Assume that in the FES there is no pair of particles separated by $k-1$ or more holes, but there are two pairs or more separated by $k-2$ holes.
-Assume that two of these pairs are next to each other.
+Assume first that two of these pairs overlap.

-If the particle in the middle doesn't move during the inward dynamics of the $O/I$ sequence, then the particles to its left cannot interact with particles to its right, and by induction the only FES that can be reached is the original one via the same logic as in case 1.
-If the particle in the middle moves during the inward dynamics, then in performing an inward hop with one of its neighbouring particles, it will necessarily create a spacing of at least $k-1$ holes between itself and its other neighbouring particle.
-This will again split the state into disconnected left and right regions during the $O/I$ sequence, and we may again use our inductive hypothesis to see that the same FES will be retrieved at the end of the sequence.
+If the particle in the middle does not move during the inward hops of the $O-I$ sequence, then the particles to its left cannot interact with the particles to its right, and by induction the only FES that can be reached is the original one via the same logic as in case 1.
+If the particle in the middle moves as part of the inward hops, then in performing an inward hop with one of its neighbouring particles, it will necessarily create a spacing of at least $k-1$ holes between itself and its other neighbouring particle.
+For example, if the middle particle performed an inward hop with the particle to its left, we would then have the configuration

+This has placed the middle particle out of range of the particle to its right, and so the two sides cannot interact during the inward hop sequence.
+If on the other hand the middle particle had originally hopped to the right, we would have

+once again disconnecting the two regions.
+This again splits the state into disconnected left and right regions during the $O-I$ sequence, and we may use our inductive hypothesis to see that the same FES will be retrieved after the outward hops have been applied.

-We next assume that there are no two sequences of $k-2$ holes next to each other in the FES, i.e. there is at least one sequence of $k-3$ holes separating each pair of sequences of $k-2$ holes.
-Consider the two sequences of $k-2$ holes that are closest to each other:
+We next assume that there are no two sequences of $k-2$ holes next to each other in the FES, i.e., there is at least one sequence of $k-3$ holes separating each pair of sequences of $k-2$ holes.
+Consider then the two sequences of $k-2$ holes that are closest to each other: